carloslack/exifree/README.md

 ## About
         Exchangeable Image File Format - EXIF, is a standard that specifies the formats for images, sound and ancillary tags used by digital cameras and smartphones.
+        ExiFree is not a Exif library - it is a standalone C code written from scratch.

 ## Purpose
     To remove (erase) data stored in JPEG files that are part of the EXIF.